N1borg/Jolly-Chimp/README.md

 # Jolly-Chimp

 Jolly-Chimp is a web-monitor application that provides real-time information on various services, websites, and public APIs.
-It allows you to keep track of the status of your websites, monitor your services, check train schedules for specific routes, and view the operating hours of recycling center via an API.
+It allows you to keep track of the status of your websites and monitor your services.

 ## Features

  - **Website Monitoring**: Displays the current status of all your websites with uptime and response time metrics.
  - **Service Monitoring**: Monitors the health of various internal services and displays their current status.
- - **Train Schedules**: Shows the next available trains for a given route using real-time train scheduling APIs.
- - **Recycling center API**: Displays the operating hours for Recycling center.

 ## Technologies Used